-Tombstones in Iran whisper stories of the loved ones.
+Tombstones in Iran whisper stories of loved ones.
 One can see expensive tombstones in the cemeteries of Iran with an image of the departed or with religious symbols.
 While in other places one can see a headstone with Persian poetry written in the remembrance of the deceased.

 For families in Iran, this is not enough.
-They are willing to spend up to US$ 1500 on a moderately decorated headstone (six months of wages for a labourer in Iran).
+They are willing to spend up to US$ 1500 on a moderately decorated headstone (six months of wages for a laborer in Iran).
 The expensive marble and granite tombstones are also a part of the increasing trend.

 As per the Islamic tradition, graves are generally covered with horizontal stones.
 But nowadays one can see vertical headstones as well.
 Manufacturers in Iran have begun offering digitally printed colour images.
 The tombstone business in Iran is flourishing.
-Even when the country has its own quarries there is demand for the imported stone of various kinds.
+Even when the country has its own quarries there is a demand for imported stone of various kinds.

 Yusef, who has been designing and selling monuments in southern Tehran from the past two decades admits that demand for more ornate headstones is increasing among customers.
 Earlier, they use to engrave the name of the deceased on the stone.
-But when the print portraits came into existence, everybody asked for it.
+But when the print portraits came into existence, everybody asked for them.

-There is a special kind of headstones for the 200,000 soldiers and civilians who were killed in the eight-year war with Iraq in the 1980s.
+There is a special kind of headstone for the 200,000 soldiers and civilians who were killed in the eight-year war with Iraq in the 1980s.
 Their tombstones have a box containing personal items like flowers or wedding rings.

 The boxes are in place with the gravestones from the past 30 years.
 A woman whose 20-year old son was killed in the war says that she visits his grave every weekend, washes the headstone and cleans his box the same way as she cleaned his room.
 This is the significance of tombstones!

-QM India - International Supplier of Carved Monuments
+Quality Marble Exports (India) - International Supplier of Carved Monuments

-We offer a wide variety of colours and qualities of slate, limestone, marble and granite tombstones.
+We offer a wide variety of colours and qualities of slate, limestone, marble, and granite tombstones.
 Moreover, we have the expertise to carve the headstones with the memories of the loved ones either narrating their stories or cherishing their work.

-We offer customised designs that satisfy your requirements in the most comfortable manner.
+We offer customized designs that satisfy your requirements in the most comfortable manner.
 Some of our notable antique monuments include Dove Carved Monument, Tree Carved Monument, Cross Carved Monument, Jesus Carved Monuments, Flower Carved Monument, and Rose Carved Monument, each representing different emotions.